fiskaltrust/middleware-demo-node/README.md

 To run the demo, Node.js and NPM need to be installed.
 Follow the following steps:

 ### Running the Demo
-After cloning the repository, switch to the `src` folder and run the following commands to setup and start the application. `npm install` will automatically pull the latest .proto files, and put them into the `/proto` folder.
+After cloning the repository, run the following commands to setup and start the application. `npm install` will automatically pull the latest .proto files, and put them into the `/proto` folder.

 ```sh
 npm install   # This will also download the .proto files